-The following table provides summary statistics for permanent job vacancies advertised in Birmingham with a requirement for Scala skills.
-Included is a benchmarking guide to the salaries offered in vacancies that have cited Scala over the 6 months to 19 March 2024 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for permanent job vacancies advertised in Birmingham requiring Scala skills.
+It includes a benchmarking guide to the annual salaries offered in vacancies that cited Scala over the 6 months leading up to 1 May 2025, comparing them to the same period in the previous two years.

 Same period 2023